Advantages And Disadvantages of Written Communication With Examples

 Key takeaways from advantages and disadvantages of writing:

-Written communication may not be as personal as face-to-face communication, but it offers many benefits such as providing a permanent record and the ability to communicate with people who are not present.
-However, it is important to use written communication judiciously and consider its limitations especially while discussing sensitive or complex topics.
+Written communication may not have the same level of personal connection as face-to-face interactions.
+However, it offers various advantages, such as creating a permanent record of the conversation and enabling communication with individuals who are not physically present.
+Despite these benefits, it is important to be mindful of the way we use written communication and be aware of its limitations, especially when discussing sensitive or complex topics.

 Example of written communication